t4k1t/battered/README.md

 <img height="128" alt="battered Icon" src="https://raw.githubusercontent.com/t4k1t/battered/main/assets/icon/battered-icon.svg" align="left">

-Regularly polls battery levels and reacts to crossing configurable thresholds.
+Make the most of your laptop's battery life with custom actions and informative desktop notifications.

 For example, it could send a notification to call attention to the battery discharging, call a script to start battery saving mode on crossing the next threshold, and send another - persistent - notification when the battery level gets critical.